 It has been said over and over again that time is our most valuable commodity.

 Studies have shown that once our basic needs are met, experiences contribute to our long term happiness and contentment much more than material things.
-And thus most employees value vacation or paid time off over a salary raise.
+And thus most employees value vacation or paid time off as a leading employee benefit and perk over a salary raise.

 Many companies have accelerated this idea to its logical extreme and instituted open leave policies and summer Fridays off.

 While it may seem implausible, companies like Netflix and Austin-based Umbel have learned that an unlimited vacation policy can have a wider range of benefits, including more efficient and productive employees.

 Don’t be misguided – an unlimited or “open” vacation policy doesn’t mean that employees can take off for six months and still collect a paycheck.
 Rather, companies that adopt these policies allow employees as much PTO as they need to rejuvenate as long as they meet deadlines and produce results.